-Authors will find it helpful to follow the recommendations in this document whenever possible because, as described in the explanations, doing so improves the quality and clarity of reporting in manuscripts submitted to any journal, as well as the ease of editing.
+Authors will find it helpful to follow the recommendations in this document whenever possible because, as described in the explanations, doing so improves the quality ity and clarity of reporting in manuscripts submitted to any journal, as well as the ease of editing.
 At the same time, every journal has editorial requirements uniquely suited to its purposes.
 Authors therefore need to become familiar with the specific instructions to authors published by the journal they have chosen for their manuscript-for example, the topics suitable for that journal, and the types of papers that may be submitted (for example, original articles, reviews, or case reports)-and should follow those instructions.
-The Mulford Library at the Medical College of Ohio maintains a useful compendium of instructions to authors at www.mco.edu/lib/instr/libinsta.html.
+The Mulford Library at the Medical College of Ohio maintains a useful compendium of instructions to authors.

 II.
+Ethical Considerations in the Conduct and Reporting of Research

-ETHICAL CONSIDERATIONS IN THE CONDUCT AND REPORTING OF RESEARCH II.A Authorship and Contributorship II.A.1.
+II.A Authorship and Contributorship

+II.A.1.
 Byline Authors